TritonDataCenter/linux-live/docs/3-systemd-integration.md

 With the link renamed, it can be configured.
 If the link doesn't need an address in the host, the link will remain down.
-This causes problems for macvlan instances in containers, as they cannot use their macvlan instances while the lower link is down.
+This causes problems for MACVLAN instances in containers, as they cannot use their MACVLAN instances while the lower link is down.

 ```